FullstackJack/mmhmm-books-fullstackjack/README.md

 There are many more features of SWR worth exploring and I highly recommend it for modern React apps.
 [Give it a shot!](https://swr.vercel.app/docs/getting-started)

+_Special note: Since the provided API is "protected" by a token, ordinarily we would proxy our requests to the "platform" endpoints through our own web server keeping those credentials stored safely in environment variables or fetched from a cloud managed secrets store during app boot or build, however, due to project time constraints, I skipped this step for brevity of this sample application.
+In production, always keep your credentials safely behind your public endpoints._

 ### Forms

 React Hook Form is a modern React form logic library which is robust and battle-tested.
 It was used to add additional error handling and validation functionality around the application's "add book" form.
 Forms are tricky and can quickly become error prone and bloated with conditionals, using a "form framework" is recommended to avoid such pitfalls.